 Let’s further dispense with our vaguely snarky musing on the Trump movement’s signature rallying cry.
 When he and his followers pledge to “Make America Great Again”, they really do mean to make it white again — or rather, to restore white citizens to their longstanding, “rightful” place of privilege and power in the face of an ever more diverse citizenry and electorate.
 It’s time to retire this rhetorical question and simply accept it as demonstrable fact.

 We can also stop with the lengthy magazine think pieces and earnest video documentaries that explore the economic nature of Trump’s support.
 Yes, plutocrats love Trumpism.
 They may indeed be pulling some of these strings.
 But there is no economic explanation for the white working-class embrace of Donald Trump.
 And here’s a good rule to follow at all times but particularly in this one: When we perceive our fellow citizens to be repeatedly voting against their own self-interest, we have almost certainly failed to effectively divine that self-interest.

 To wit, Trumpism is not an economic movement.
 It is a white, nationalist, extra-scriptural Christian movement.
 In four years’ time, it has produced a great many things we can fairly call “unprecedented”.
 But MAGA isn’t one of them.
-With a bit more than 5 months remaining before the 2020 election, it’s critical that “the rest of us” recognize this.
+Going forward, it’s critical that “the rest of us” recognize this.